bariis/Animating-Rocket-Shape/README.md

 # Animating Shape Rocket
 My CTIS-164 (Technical Mathematic) first homework written in C/C++ using openGL and GLUT libraries.

+Aim was to just coding meaningful shapes and make them move.

 I coded this project on Xcode.
 So, to implement the libraries both openGL and GLUT, do the following -> Build Phases -> Link Binary with Libraries. then type the name of the libraries and add both.